Seven Days in Mumbai: Train Crushes, Butter Garlic Crab, and 20,000 Steps a Day

 For a tale-of-two-cities experience, pair Mumbai with Delhi — India's political capital.

-I'm already planning the return trip.
-Mumbai broke my feet and my budget, but it's the most electrically alive city I've visited anywhere.
-The combination of colonial history, Bollywood energy, unimpeachable street food, and the sheer humanity of a city where 21 million people somehow function — it's addictive.
+Start planning the return trip now.
+Mumbai will test your feet and your budget, but it's the most electrically alive city in the country — colonial history, Bollywood energy, unimpeachable street food, and the sheer humanity of a place where 21 million people somehow function.
+It's addictive.